 I also love the fact that by massaging the oil into your scalp, you actively stimulate the flow of blood cells to your scalp which ultimately stimulates hair growth and increases your pores grip on individual follicles.
 With extended use you can also remove and help to prevent the buildup of free-radicals with oregano’s high level of antioxidants.
-These help to entrap and get rid of the free-radicals before they can bond with your cells and cause any further damage.
+These help to entrap and get rid of free-radicals before they connect with your cells and cause any further damage.

 Oregano Essential Oil For Cold Treatment

-So with time I’ve learnt to avoid them and stick to natural remedies instead.
+So with time I’ve learned to avoid them and stick to natural remedies instead.
 I generally prefer using Orange oil, Lemon oil (and a bit of lemon juice) and some German Chamomile oil in a warm tea to help relieve the symptoms of a flu and cold.
-However, because of Oregano oil’s amazing anti-inflammatory and antibacterial properties, using it as a flu and cold treatment is just as effective on its own – it’s just not as easy to consume.
+However, because of Oregano oil’s amazing anti-inflammatory and antibacterial properties, using it as the flu and cold treatment is just as effective on its own – it’s just not as easy to consume.

 So I would recommend adding a few drops to a warm bowl of water and covering your head with a towel whilst you inhale the steam.
 Do this for at least 5 minutes and repeat the process if you feel the need to do so.
 This will help to flush the toxins out of your body as well as get of any congestion you may be experiencing in your sinuses.